 Something synthetic might be hardwearing for mud rolling.

 As we said above more padding doesn’t mean that you will be comfier, in fact quite the opposite, increased padding may well mean more rubbing and chafing.
 The padding on a mountain bike saddle is predominantly there to disperse weight across the surface of the saddle. polyurethane and ethylene-vinyl acetate are common fillings for mountain bike saddles due to high load bearing capacities, flexibility and shock absorption properties.
 Although the temptation might be to go for a saddle which looks super plush, akin to an armchair, the route to saddle comfort follows the ‘less is more’ route.
 Fewer contact points mean fewer parts to cause discomfort, that is as long at those parts contacting the saddle are happy!

-Padding and covering options all come into play. by admin
+Padding and covering options all come into play

 Something that is often overlooked is the saddle chassis or shell, this is the underside that gives the saddle its shape.
 It is a part commonly made from plastic or carbon fibre and can make a real difference to the comfort of the rider though its flexibility.
 Saddles with more flex or give in the shell will be better at absorbing shock and therefore negate the need for excessive padding on top.